Writing Proficiency Exam (WPE)

 The WPE, one of two ways to fulfill the GWR, is a two-hour exam in which students are asked to write a 500-800 word essay that demonstrates their ability to present an argument in an organized manner with fully developed supporting points expressed logically and clearly.

-WPE registration is now following a priority model based on a student’s expected graduation term.
-For example, students whose Poly Profile and/or Student Center reflect an expected graduation term of spring or summer of 2017 had priority registration for the spring quarter WPE and received an email during the week of April 03, 2017, with their designated WPE registration appointment day and time.
-Depending upon seat availability, a second round of emails went out to students with a fall 2017 expected graduation term.
+WPE registration follows a priority model based on a student’s expected graduation term.
+For example, students whose Poly Profile and/or Student Center reflect an expected graduation term of spring of 2019 will have priority registration for spring quarter WPE dates and will receive email notification of their designated WPE registration appointment day and time.
+Depending upon exam seat availability, a second round of emails with registration information will be sent out to all other eligible students.

 Register and pay for the WPE online